So You Want To Start Lifting Weights. Here's Exactly What You Need To Know

 4. Prioritize some exercises over others.

+Some exercises give you more bang for your buck.
 For your lower body, master double-leg squats, calf raises, and hamstring curls before trying anything else.
 For your upper body, master push-ups, back rows, and back reverse flies.
 If you do this, you will have your entire body covered (even your core).

 5. Know which areas are injury-prone.